Lie algebroid modules and representations up to homotopy: Characteristic classes

 \section{Characteristic classes}

-In \cite{gra-meh:vbalg}, the construction of \cite{crainic:vanest} for Chern-Simons type characteristic classes of ordinary representations were adapted to the case of $\infty$-representations.
-A similar result using the earlier ``nonlinear'' definition of representation up to homotopy was given in \cite{cra-fer:secondary}.
+Chern-Simons type characteristic classes associated to $\infty$-representations were constructed in \cite{gra-meh:vbalg}.
+In the cases of the adjoint $\infty$-representation and of genuine representations, these classes coincide with those constructed by Crainic and Fernandes \cite{fer:characteristic, cra:vanest, cra-fer:secondary}.
+In particular, the degree $1$ characteristic class agrees with the modular class \cite{elw}.

-In the case of $2$-term $\infty$-representations, it was shown in \cite{gra-meh:vbalg} that the characteristic classes are gauge-invariant, so they can be interpreted as $\VB$-algebroid invariants.
-We will review the construction, and we will show that the gauge-invariance property holds in full generality, implying that the characteristic classes are invariants of $\infty$-representations and (via Theorem \ref{thm:correspondence}) Lie algebroid modules.
+In the $2$-term case, it was shown there that the characteristic classes are gauge-invariant, so they can be interpreted as $\VB$-algebroid invariants.
+We recall the construction here, and we show in Theorem \ref{thm:gauge} that the gauge-invariance property holds in full generality.

 Let $A \to M$ be a Lie algebroid, and let $\cE \to M$ be a graded vector bundle that is bounded in degree.
-We begin by recalling the notion of \emph{$A$-superconnection}. \begin{definition}[\cite{gra-meh:vbalg}] An \emph{$A$-superconnection} on $\cE$ is a degree $1$ operator $\totaldiff$ on $\Omega(A;\cE)$ satisfying the Leibniz rule \eqref{eqn:leibniz}. \end{definition} An $A$-superconnection $\totaldiff$ is called \emph{flat} if $\totaldiff^2=0$.
-Clearly, a flat $A$-superconnection is the same thing as an $\infty$-representation.
+We recall the notion of \emph{$A$-superconnection}. \begin{definition}[\cite{gra-meh:vbalg}] An \emph{$A$-superconnection} on $\cE$ is a degree $1$ operator $\totaldiff$ on $\Omega(A;\cE)$ satisfying the Leibniz rule \eqref{eqn:leibniz}.
+An $A$-superconnection is called \emph{flat} if $\totaldiff^2=0$. \end{definition} Clearly, a flat $A$-superconnection is the same thing as an $\infty$-representation.
+In general, a version of Chern-Weil theory gives obstructions to the existence of $\infty$-representations.
+Specifically, one can choose any $A$-superconnection $\totaldiff$ and obtain the Chern-Weil forms